Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 feature that will eliminate a lot of repetitive boilerplate.
 The sysadmins may not be able to ship that compiler in production build toolstack because of conflicting dependencies elsewhere, but they may also not want to ship that compiler because of fears over trusting unproven software in production.

+[This fear sounds really odd at first glance, but this is a paraphrased version of a problem I actually encountered in the real world at one of my first big tech jobs.
+This place had some unique tech choices such as making their own fork of Ubuntu for "stability reasons", and the process to upgrade tools was a huge pain on the sysadmin side because it meant retesting and deploying a lot of internal tooling, which took a lot longer than the engineering team had patience for.
+This may not be the best example from a technical standpoint, but things don't have to make sense for them to exist.](conversation://Cadey/coffee)

 This tension builds over a long period of time and can cause problems when the sysadmin team is chronically underfunded (due to the idea that they are successful when nothing goes wrong, also incurring the problem of success being a negative, which can make the sysadmin team look like a money pit when they are